The Tale Traveler

 Julie is: a cowgirl from the Montana and North Dakota country originally, who was the first lady bronc rider at the Miles City and Rapid City Bucking Horse Sales.
 There are separate divisions now, but she was the first.
 She’s a mother (the accomplishment she is most proud of), grandmother.
 She’s a staunch supporter of the troops and purveyor of cookies, socks, letters of wit and whimsy and whatever else she can manage to send.
 She’s a writer.
 Like most, she’s created stories from the beginning, but her first taste of professional writing came when she wrote a letter to the editor of a national horse racing magazine.
 They published the letter and then asked if she’d like to be a staff writer.
-That relationship lasted twenty-three years.
+That relationship lasted twenty-five years.
 Now she creates vampires and quests for Raincrow Studios.
-She’s been a reach forklift operator, worked in a flower shop, decorated cakes, trained horses, remodeled houses, sold million dollar houses, cleaned million dollar houses and tiny apartments.
+She’s been a reach forklift operator, worked in a flower shop, decorated cakes, trained horses, remodeled houses, sold million-dollar houses, cleaned million-dollar houses and tiny apartments.
 In other words, she has lived life fully.

 Sometimes she ponders her words carefully, scratching them out and re-writing a dozen times until they seem right . . . and often still aren’t.
 Sometimes she scribbles furiously trying to catch the words being dictated at lightning speed by a muse who’s eaten one too many bluebells or whatever it is muses eat that sends them in wild circles.

 For you see, Julie is a tale traveler.
 Some of them are short and can be enjoyed over a refreshing glass of sweet tea . . . or a beer.
 Others will require more time.
 You’ll need to enter the gates to another world and suspend belief.
 Open your eyes and imagination to new realms and peoples.